toyamarodrigo/toyamarodrigo/README.md

 <br>

-- 🔭 I’m currently looking for a job, and in the meantime I'm doing a lot of personal projects 😁.
+- 🔭 I’m currently working for Urbetrack, and in the meantime I'm doing a lot of personal projects 😁.
 - 🤓 Learning ReactJS Web/Native & NodeJS.
 - 🥰 Actually falling in love with ChakraUI
-- 🥅 2021 Goals: Contribute more to Open Source projects and have a Developer job.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to play guitar and videogames with friends.

 ![](https://www.codewars.com/users/toyamarodrigo/badges/micro)